London Philharmonic Orchestra: Recordings

 In its early years, the LPO recorded exclusively for Columbia, a division of EMI.
 The orchestra's first gramophone set was made before its debut concert; with Sargent and the Royal Choral Society the LPO recorded choruses from Messiah and The Creation at Kingsway Hall in September 1932.
 The first Abbey Road recording was in October, under Sir Henry Wood.
 Beecham's first discs with the orchestra were made in January 1933, with his ballet suite The Origin of Design, arranged from music by Handel.
 From then until his last LPO recording in December 1945 Beecham recorded ninety-nine 78-rpm sets with the orchestra.
 Other conductors who worked in the EMI studios with the orchestra in its early years included Elgar, Felix Weingartner, John Barbirolli, and Serge Koussevitzky.
 Soloists in concerto recordings included the pianists Artur Schnabel and Alfred Cortot and the violinists Fritz Kreisler and Jascha Heifetz.

-In 1946 the orchestra began recording for EMI's rival, Decca.
+In 1946, the orchestra began recording for Decca, EMI's rival.
 The LPO's first recording for the label, Stravinsky's Petrushka, conducted by Ernest Ansermet, was followed by a large number of sessions as the company rebuilt its catalogue after the war.
 Among those who recorded with the orchestra for Decca were van Beinum, Sargent, de Sabata, Furtwängler, Charles Munch, Clemens Krauss, Hans Knappertsbusch, Erich Kleiber and the young Solti.
 The orchestra's first stereophonic recording was made for Decca in 1956, with Boult in Vaughan Williams's Eighth Symphony.